 EDUCATION AND ACHIEVEMENTS

 After graduating from Brown, she attended the Creative Writing Certificate Program at Sarah Lawrence College in Bronxville, NY.
-She was also the chief editor of journal submissions at the American Health Foundation in Valhalla, NY.
+She was also employed as chief editor of research papers at the American Health Foundation in Valhalla, NY.

 She then attended Yale University, where she completed a third undergraduate major in psychology, as well as the en passant masters level work towards a doctoral degree in clinical psychology.